yulun-rayn/batchnorm-lstm/README.md

 # batchnorm-lstm
-A package that implements LSTM with batch normalization, dropout and layer stacking.
+A package that implements Many-to-One Long Short-Term Memory with batch normalization, dropout and layer stacking.